 This is the most naturally analytical of temperaments.
-Processing, analyzing, and discerning come easier to them than others.
-In fact, my lengthy intro was an attempt to answer all the questions that might pop in their heads while reading this post.
-Now, that they know a little about me and the research, I hope it frees the cognitive “Green” mind to take in the data I’m going to present.
+The Green personality loves processing, analyzing, and discerning.
+Each of these comes easier to them than others.
+In fact, my lengthy intro was an attempt to answer all the questions that might pop into their heads while reading this post.
+Now that they know a little about me and the research, I hope it frees the cognitive “Green” mind to take in the data I’m going to present.

 You’re Mysterious…You, Green person, YOU!